top of page

 claimed this haven for themselves and who can blame

 them?
-Somewhat remote, the refute is peaceful and
+Somewhat remote, their refuge is peaceful and

 sublimely beautiful.